ciarangreene84/b4sc/README.md

 ## *My* Solution

-I prefer not to have ServiceCollection extension methods in each implementation library, or to have extension methods written further up the stack.
-I feel both approaches muddy up the code.
+I prefer not to have ServiceCollection extension methods in each implementation library, or to have extension methods written further up the stack by the consumer.
+I feel both approaches muddy up the code and ruin my day.
 Instead, the Boot4ServiceCollection introduces a number of class Attributes, specifically AddScopedAttribute, AddSingletonAttribute and AddTransientAttribute which correspond to the serviceCollection.Add...() methods.

 Instead of having a ServiceCollection extension method in each implementation library, an appropriate attribute (From Boot4ServiceCollection.Attributes package) can be added to each *class*, e.g.